sjmxschm/ml_dl_wave_inversion/README.md

 ## Train/Test Data & Pretrained Weights

 As by definition, the machine and deep learning part is based on simulated data.
-I have not found a proper way to upload this data yet (train and test images, pretrained model parameters).
+I have not uploaded the data used for this research (train and test images, pretrained model parameters) to providers like SourceForge, ... yet.
 If you are interested, feel free to send me an email and I am happy to provide you with the respective
 data: [mschmitz7@gatech.edu](mailto:mschmitz7@gatech.edu)